 In the “Stick Notation,” column of the table below, sections of music are identified by their length in number-of-bars and separated by a ‘|’ character unless they are followed by a ‘bridge’ section in which case they are preceded by a ‘/’ instead.
 So, for example,

 |Song Form Name||Song Form Stick Notation (a sequence of section lengths in the number of bars)|

 |no agreed name||4|6/8|4|6|

 |no agreed name||10/4/8|10|

 This “Stick Notation” scheme is an alternative to traditional naming such as “32-bar AABA”.
 Stick Notation additionally allows for forms that have no agreed traditional name.
-Alive Drumming prefers to allow for both of these schemes so that users may use the one they prefer.
+Alive Drumming allows for both of these schemes so that users may use the one they prefer.

-Here’s a short list of some songs with their intrinsic Song Forms (using Stick Notation).
+Here’s a short list of some songs with their Song Forms using Stick Notation.

 |Song Name||Song Form|

 |All the Things You Are||16/8|12|